gabors-data-analysis/da-coding-rstats/lecture13-simple_regression/README.md

-# Example case-study: life expectancy analysis
+# Lecture 13: life expectancy analysis
 *Coding course to complete Data Analysis in R*

-This is an example of a coding lecture, which provides materials for students and lecturers to analyze the association between life expectancy and GDP measures for various countries in 2019.
+This lecture provides materials to analyze the association between life expectancy and GDP measures for various countries in 2019, inspired by the dataset [worldbank-lifeexpectancy](https://gabors-data-analysis.com/datasets/#worldbank-lifeexpectancy).
+During this exercise, students get familiar with creating simple linear regression-based models with different transformations, such as level-level, log-level, level-log, log-log models, or using polynomials or piecewise linear splines transformation of the explanatory variable.

-This lecture is based on Chapter 08, B: *How is life expectancy related to the average income of a country?*
+This lecture is based on [Chapter 08, B: *How is life expectancy related to the average income of a country?*](https://gabors-data-analysis.com/casestudies/#ch08b-how-is-life-expectancy-related-to-the-average-income-of-a-country)

 ## Learning outcomes
 After successfully completing codes in *raw_codes* you should be able: